xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

-When you are finished create a PR with the following title: `Ex.
-9: Buttons`.
+When you are finished, switch driver/navigator roles.

 # Ex.
 10 Timer